paluh/ansible-augeas/README.md

       action: augeas commands="match" lens="sshd" file="/home/paluh/programming/ansible/tests/sshd_config" path="AllowUsers/*"
       register: ssh_allowed_users

+When `file` and `lens` options are in use, this module prevents augeas from loading all other lenses (it initializes augeas with `NO_MODL_AUTOLOAD` flag).
+This can significantly speedup execution of your action.
+In other words - __you can also use `file` and `lens` options, when you work on standard files, to make this processing faster__.

 ## Debugging

 If you want to check files which are accessible by augeas on server just run: